 The invention of moveable type was a technological advance that helped spread the ideas of the Protestant Reformation (Chambers, p.
 276).

-Due dates: Post your initial thread before 11 pm on the second day of each lesson, and your response to a classmate no later than 5 pm on the last day of each lesson.
-Remember you must make your required posts on different days.
+Due Dates and Timeliness: Post your initial thread and your response by the due dates listed on the schedule.
+Remember that you must make your required posts on different days.
 Each student may be graded for only one post per day.
 You cannot make up for absences on the discussion forum by posting to forums for different weeks.

-- less than two postings = F.
+- Fewer than two postings constitute an F.

 Visit the UNC Writing Center’s website for excellent advice on all aspects of preparing, writing, and polishing your assignments.
 You may even submit your essay to the Writing Center online, and a tutor will read and return your draft with comments (typically within one to three days).
 Of course, if you’re in Chapel Hill, you can meet with a Writing Center tutor in person.

-A note on length and formatting requirements: I assign length requirements by the number of words (1,500) because of the multiple ways of formatting a essay that are now available to anyone with a word processor.
-(If you are using Microsoft Word 2007 or 2010, the number of words is visible on the status bar at the bottom of the screen.
+I assign length requirements by the number of words because of the multiple ways of formatting an essay that are available to anyone with word processing software.
+If you are using Microsoft Word 2007 or 2010, the number of words is visible on the status bar at the bottom of the screen.
 You will find that there are roughly 275–300 words per page if that page is double-spaced with 12-point type and standard Microsoft Word margins of 1.25 inches.
-Note: The 1,500-word limit does not include the cover page or Works Cited list.
+The 1,500-word limit does not include the cover page or Works Cited list.

-Your essay must have a cover page that includes:
+Your essay must have a cover page that includes

 - your name